• Skip to primary navigation

 Jump to Recipe

-This kale salad with figs and goat cheese also has radicchio and pine nuts and is tossed with an easy white wine vinegar dressing.
+This kale salad with figs and goat cheese also has radicchio and pine nuts and is tossed with an easy white wine vinegar salad dressing.

 Two white plates with chopped greens with quartered figs and pine nuts and goat cheese.
 2 Forks hanging out the side. this …